 They talked to people, made phone calls, booked some appointments.

-They just happened to be in different chair than I was.
+They just happened to be in a different chair than I was.

 For months, I couldn’t stop thinking about it.